Gensee Crate Coding-agent runtime defense

 Two offerings

-Gensee Crate starts with local runtime enforcement for individual agent users and extends into centralized policy, identity, evidence, and multi-agent controls for company-wide agentic safety.
+Gensee Crate starts with runtime enforcement around coding agents and extends into centralized policy, monitoring, identity, evidence, and multi-agent controls for company-wide engineering safety.

-Layered OWASP and ASI threat map showing Gensee Crate defense coverage across model and agent risks, endpoint enforcement, and enterprise trust fabric
+Layered OWASP and ASI threat map showing Gensee Crate defense coverage across model and coding-agent risks, runtime enforcement, and centralized enterprise control

-Coverage map: local endpoint enforcement grounds agent actions in system events; enterprise deployment adds identity, policy, and trust fabric.
+Coverage map: runtime enforcement grounds coding-agent actions in system events; enterprise deployment adds identity, policy, monitoring, and evidence.

-For individual developers and agent users who want local protection when agents interact with LLMs, tools, skills, websites, email, files, and execution surfaces.
+For individual developers who want local protection when coding agents interact with LLMs, terminals, MCP tools, skills, websites, files, and execution surfaces.

-Individual developers Agent users LLM threats Tool threats Skills Websites Email
+Individual developers Coding agents LLM threats Tool threats Skills Websites Terminal

 Enterprise deployment

-For company-wide agentic safety: on-prem distributed deployment, integration with the existing company ecosystem, company-set policy, identity binding, tamper-evident evidence, quotas, MCP/tool manifests, SIEM integrations, and controls for malicious-human and multi-agent risks.
+For company-wide engineering safety: distributed deployment, centralized monitoring and control, integration with existing security tooling, company-set policy, identity binding, tamper-evident evidence, quotas, MCP/tool manifests, SIEM integrations, and controls for malicious-human and multi-agent risks.

 Get started

-Book a demo to see Gensee Crate around Claude Code, MCP tools, skills, memory, and system actions.
-Open source is planned but not public yet.
+Book a demo to see Gensee Crate around Claude Code, Codex-style workflows, MCP tools, skills, memory, terminal commands, and system actions.
+The open-source individual edition is available on GitHub for local trials.

 Book a demo Open Source